Piecewise frequency model for searches for long-transient gravitational waves from young neutron stars: Background

 In the case of Eq.~\eqref{phase_integral}, $f\ugw$ is typically chosen to be a second or third-order Taylor expansion \cite[e.g.][]{Abbott2022a, Owen2022, Abbott2022b}.
 If $f\ugw$ (and hence $\phi$) is linear in the parameters $\vec{\lambda}$, then the phase metric $\mathbf{g}_{\phi}$ will be constant.

 If the metric is constant, Eq.~\eqref{MismatchEllipse} defines an ellipsoidal region around the point $\vec{\lambda}_{S}$.
-A maximum mismatch is set, $\mu\umax$, and any given template $\vec{\lambda}$ when substituted into Eq.~\eqref{MismatchEllipse} must yield a mismatch $\mu \le \mu\umax$.
+The maximum mismatch, $\mu\umax$, determines the size of this region.
 Geometrically, a template with a mismatch within $\mu\umax$ corresponds to a set of signal parameters falling inside one of the ellipsoids [as defined in Eq.~\eqref{MismatchEllipse}] centred on that template.
+Smaller values of $\mu\umax$ leads to smaller elliptical regions surrounding templates.
+If a set of signal parameters then falls within one of these ellipses, the value of $\mu$ computed from Eq.~\eqref{MismatchEllipse} will be reduced, implying a greater signal to noise ratio for the given template, by Eq.~\eqref{MismatchSNR}.
+Thus, a lower $\mu\umax$ may lead to greater search sensitivity, however it increases the computational cost of the search as reducing the size of the sensitive elliptical regions means more templates are required to cover the parameter space~\cite{Wette2014, Prix2007-TmpSrGrvWEfLCFPrS}.
+The value $\mu\umax$ is then typically chosen to optimise the search sensitivity within the limits of available computational resources.
+Values of $\mu\umax$ commonly range between 0.1 and 0.2.
 The computational cost of carrying out a continuous-wave search in this manner naturally scales with the template bank size.

 Constructing the template bank using the fewest templates is a covering problem using ellipsoids over the parameter space, for which efficient algorithms using lattices exist~\cite{Wette2014, Prix2007-TmpSrGrvWEfLCFPrS}.
 Using these algorithms optimises the computational cost of conducting a search using the $\cF$-statistic.
 This optimisation is only possible if the phase model is linear in its own parameters.
 The size of the template bank is approximated by~\cite{Jaranowski2012}